didi/benchmark-thrift/src/main/deploy/README.md

    * -q throughput
    The number of requests issued in 1 Second
    * -D duration
    How many seconds will the pressure last.
+It with a default value 60.
 You can specify the duration in the following ways:
    -D 10 | -D 10s | -D 10second
    * -v
    Print version number
    * -h
    Display usage information

 ##Contributing
 Welcome to contribute by creating issues or sending pull requests.
 See Contributing Guide for guidelines.